ku-cms/TrackerDAQ/README.md

 You can either open a terminal on the kucms desktop, or you can login remotely with ssh.
 If the kucms desktop is freezing when running the terminal and/or the file explorer, please restart the kucms linux machine and try again; this should (hopefully) fix these problems.
+If you still encounter problems with the kucms desktop, please contact the KU Physics IT support with details about the problem (tsc_phsx@ku.edu).

 Here is the ssh command to login to kucms:
 ```